 MTSU Signature Programs are typically led during the summer term and are usually 2-4 weeks in duration but may be shorter or longer in length.
 Faculty can also choose to lead a spring break, fall break, or winter program.

 How to Begin

 - Read through the Faculty Led Handbook, the link is above.

 - Review the existing study abroad programs to ensure a program will not be duplicated (see the Office of Education website - Program Search, or contact the OEA since some may not be listed at the time of search).

-- Meet with the Vice Provost for International Affairs and Director, Office of Education Abroad.
+- Meet with the Director of the Office of Education Abroad.

 - Meet with your Department Chair and Dean for planning and to seek approval for a program.

 - When you are ready, click on the correct Program Proposal link above (new or renewing) and find the documents which need to be submitted for an MTSU Signature Study Abroad Program.

 The handbook contains information on program development, budget considerations, the study abroad process, policies & requirements, and more.